insure logo

 “In case of a claim, your agent could work with the appraiser by providing the checklist and following up on your personal property claim,” Coffeen Mcevoy says.

-Keep the household inventory list updated
+Keep your household inventory list updated

 Be sure to do an annual review of your home’s contents to update your home inventory checklist and add any new purchases, as well as remove items that have been donated or discarded.
 If some of your items have significantly increased in value, you may want to have them reappraised and notify your insurance company.